Klyde-Moradeyo/minecraft-AWS-server/README.md

 - **Grafana/Prometheus server monitoring:** Upon Server restarts enable a prometheus and grafana stack to enable users to ec2 machine resource usage
 - **Custom AMI for the ec2 instance:** This should in theory reduce setup time by 1m 30 sec.
 And it should cost around 8 GB * $0.023 = $0.184 per month.
 - **Fargate Container hangs in stop command**: The fargate container hangs while running the `stop` command in cases where it has been called and the minecraft infrastrucutre is not present.
 I've updated lambda function to stop this case from happening but investigation needs to occur as to why it is hanging and not exiting in the first place
+- **DynamoDB for monitoring**: Alot of the infra in this project is not running 24/7.
+I'm thinkng dynamodb for persisting important information such as run durations.

+### Order of work.

+1. **Minecraft Archive Bundle in seperate s3 bucket**
+2. **Create Dev Environment**: Create a Dev environment in aws for testing changes
+3. **Grafana/Prometheus server monitoring:**: I want to be able to monitor changes in performance.
+For lets say, if i increase the fargate instances
+4. **API Gateway authentication:** -- honestly this should be 3 but I'm excited about prometheus
+5.  **Fargate Python Code:**
+6. **DynamoDB for monitoring**
+7. **Public Domain for Minecraft server:**
+8. **Custom AMI for the ec2 instance:**
+9. **Git Bundle:**
+10. **Fargate Container hangs in stop command**
+11. - **Multi Minecraft server worlds:** Modify the Discord bot to load up multiple Minecraft worlds and even modded worlds!

 ## Troubleshooting